Martin returns home after serious brain, skull and ankle injuries during the 2019 Mount Marathon

 Ronna told her family that she had vague memories going through her natural routine before reaching the falls, and then that memory fades.

 Her fall resulted in serious injuries.

 First she was taken to Seward Hospital before being flown to Providence Hospital in Anchorage, where she was treated for brain, skull, and ankle injuries.
 The main concern was around the swelling in her brain, which was closely monitored before Ronna Martin was able to go home Sunday.

 Legal action has been taken against the race in the past, but the Martin family says they will not go after the race organizer, the Seward Chamber of Commerce.
 The Martins have a strong relationship with the race, and have been a part of the Independence Day tradition since the 1980s.

 “You do something exciting, fun, in Alaska.
 It might have certain danger factor to it and kind of like riding a motorcycle, it's not a matter of if you lay it down, it's when,” said Blair Martin about the race.

 Right now the family is focused on is on Ronna’s recovery after she was released from the hospital on Sunday.
 They said for the next two weeks she’ll have to stay away from light, and stay off her ankle for another six weeks on top of that.

-A GoFundMe page has already raised over $2,000 for Ronna Martin's medical bills.
+has already raised over $2,000 for Ronna Martin's medical bills.